inrupt/solid-ui-react/README.md

 In this library, you will find:

-- **Authentication components**, which can help you log in and log out of an identiy provider
+- **Authentication components**, which can help you log in and log out of an identity provider
 - **Data components**, which can help you view and edit individual properties or view a sortable and filterable table of many things
 - **Context providers and hooks** to help simplify development when using functional programming